ralt/erinome/README.md

 ## Roadmap before release

-- Make the popup pretty (bootstrap)
 - Add the "you sent a message" messages
-- Make it clear who sends a message to who (add names in the discussion)
+- Make it clear who sends a message to who (using me/sender classes)
+- Make it possible to sign and encrypt at the same time
 - Handle errors correctly
-- Make it possible to sign and encrypt at the same time
 - Integrate with GMail
   - Find a way to mix miaou and gmail in popup
   - Add buttons in gmail interface